-- 1.4 Set up your target device on page 1-14 - 2.1.1 Connect Streamline to Android devices on page 2-16
+- Set up your target device - Connect Streamline to Android devices

-1. In the Start view, click Start Capture to start capturing data from the target device.
+- 1. In the Start view, click Start Capture to start capturing data from the target device.
 Specify the name and location on the host of the capture file that Streamline will create when the capture is complete.
-Streamline then switches to the Live view and waits for you to start the application on the device.

-2. Start the application that you want to profile.
+Streamline then switches to the Live view and waits for you to start the application on the device. - 2.
+Start the application that you want to profile.